Cost to start your small business: What to budget & how to save

 Types of business insurance

-There are three main business insurance categories:
+Here are the three main types of business insurance:

-Liability insurance – covers customer claims related to accidents, injury, and property damage
+- liability insurance – covers customer claims related to accidents, injury, and property damage

-Workers’ compensation – supports employees injured on the job
+- workers' compensation – supports employees injured on the job

-Insurance requirements and costs can vary
+Insurance requirements and costs can vary depending on:

-Industry – businesses in high-risk industries like construction need more comprehensive liability and workers’ compensation coverage than a retail business
+- Industry – businesses in high-risk industries like construction need more comprehensive liability and workers' compensation coverage than a retail business

-Location – businesses in urban areas with high foot traffic need more extensive liability insurance than those in rural areas
+- Location – businesses in urban areas with high foot traffic need more extensive liability insurance than those in rural areas

-Size of the business – larger businesses with more staff, customers, and equipment need more expensive and comprehensive protection
+- Size of the business – larger businesses with more staff, customers, and equipment need more expensive and comprehensive protection

-How to reduce start-up costs
+How to reduce startup costs

 1. Build a budget

 Startups can struggle because they overspend in important areas.
-Building a budget (and sticking to it) helps you manage and reduce start-up business costs.
+Building a budget (and sticking to it) helps you manage and reduce startup business costs.
 A budget breaks down your total expected costs to help you spend your money wisely and have a clear view of your cash flow.

 2. Prioritize essential expenses